YottaDB/YDBDoc/MessageRecovery/errors.rst

 GVNAKEDEXTNM
 ------------------

-GVNAKEDEXTNM, Cannot reference different Global Directory in a naked reference
+GVNAKEDEXTNM, Cannot reference different global directory in a naked reference

 Compile Time Error: This indicates that a global variable reference used the environment syntax but did not specify a name.